emiliogrv/memo-game-example/README.md

     // NOTE: there is a GraphQL UI available to try in http://localhost/graphiql

     - Next.js Frontend: http://localhost:3000
     ```

+8. Migrating database

+    ```bash
+    backend/vendor/bin/sail artisan migrate:fresh --seed
+    // NOTE: you can use the sail alias if you configured it before.
+See point 5 below.
+    ```

+   or you can connect to the laravel container and run:

+    ```bash
+    php artisan migrate:fresh --seed
+    ```

+9. Testing

+- Backend

+    ```bash
+    backend/vendor/bin/sail artisan test
+    // NOTE: you can use the sail alias if you configured it before.
+See point 5 below.
+    ```

+  or you can connect to the laravel container and run:

+    ```bash
+    php artisan test
+    ```

+  Coverage can be done adding the flag `--coverage` at the end
+    ```bash
+    php artisan test --coverage
+    ```

+- Frontend

+    ```bash
+    cd frontend && npm run test && cd ..
+    ```

+  Coverage test can be done using
+    ```bash
+    cd frontend && npm run test:ci && cd ..
+    ```

 ## Good to know